-FDTC's commitment to its students includes preparing them for professional exams and certification tests where the curriculum requires such so that the students will be fully qualified
+FDTC's commitment to its students includes preparing them for professional exams and certification tests where the curriculum requires such so that the students will be fully qualified to enter their profession.
+For some professions such assessments are required to enter the field.
+For others, successfully passing the respective test will help them to advance at a more rapid pace.

-FDTC's first-time test taker pass rates are compared with South Carolina's other technical colleges in Graph 7.1-2.
+FDTC's first-time test taker pass rates are compared with South Carolina's other technical colleges in Graph 7.1-2 (Please note that 2009 data is not available for outside institutions.).
 The graph depicts sharp decreases by all members in exam success during 2004-2005.
 The NCLEX nursing exam was changed during this year, lowering the overall average pass rate.
 To combat decreased success in this area, FDTC revamped its remedial math component and has instilled substantial new strategies in the Nursing program.
 The Nursing program now has a computer lab complete with computer assisted testing and a skills lab to enhance procedures students have learned in class.
 These efforts have resulted in an increase in pass rates that are reflected in the 2006/2007 and 2007/2008 scores.